-Matthew J. Ahearn is an electronic discovery analytics and damages career associate in the New York office.
-His practice focuses on the application of quantitative and qualitative data analytics techniques and project management experience to the practice of law, and the defensible use of advanced computer search tools to better control eDiscovery project and document review costs.
-He is an attorney and technologist with thirty years of data analytics and hands-on technology project management experience, twenty of them while also practicing law in large and small firms.
+Matthew J. Ahearn is currently managing Orrick's Litigation and eDiscovery Support Services team at the firm's Global Operations Center in Wheeling, West Virginia.
+He initialy joined the firm as Analytics Attorney Team Lead.
+His practice focuses on the application of quantitative and qualitative data analytics techniques and project management experience to the practice of law, and the defensible use of advanced computer search tools to better control eDiscovery and document review project costs.
+He is an experienced trial attorney and technologist with 30 years of data analytics and hands-on technology project management experience, 20 of them while also practicing law in large and small firms.

-Prior to joining Orrick Mr. Ahearn was the national Practice Technologies Manager for Venable, LLP where he was a founding member of that firm's eDiscovery task force.
-Previously, he managed a digital evidence processing lab for Huron Consulting Group, and was engaged as an electronic discovery project manager applying data analytics techniques to enterprise search for litigation, compliance and Records and Information Management (RIM) projects at MetLife.
+Prior to joining Orrick, Matt was the national Practice Technologies Manager for Venable, LLP, where he was a founding member of that firm’s eDiscovery task force.
+Previously, he managed a digital evidence processing lab for Huron Consulting Group, and was engaged as an ediscovery project manager applying data analytics techniques to enterprise search for litigation, compliance and Records and Information Management (RIM) projects at MetLife.

 Mr. Ahearn was previously the senior legal technology consultant for Computer Horrizons, where he developed computer forensics protocols in anticipation of the then pending Federal Rules of Civil Procedure for eDiscovery.
 He was of counsel at Hartman and Winnicki, PC, and worked as an associate and the first MIS Manager at Ravin, Sarasohn, Cook, Baumgarten, Fish and Rosen, PC.
 He completed a clerkship in the Office of the County Prosecutor for Essex County, New Jersey.